-In 2011, Traverse City’s resident celebrity-handyman Carter Oosterhouse and actress Amy Smart tied the knot in a uniquely Northern Michigan wedding ceremony.
+In 2011, actress Amy Smart and Carter Oosterhouse, Traverse City’s resident celebrity-handyman, tied the knot in a uniquely Northern Michigan wedding ceremony.

-Having a green wedding was a natural given that the eco-conscious Oosterhouses met doing volunteer work in Los Angeles for the Environmental Media Association.
+Having a green wedding was a natural, given that the eco-conscious Oosterhouses met doing volunteer work in Los Angeles for the Environmental Media Association.
 “Since both of us are involved in many environmental causes, and it’s something we greatly value, we wanted to reflect that in our wedding,” Amy says.

 “We really try and encourage local in-season food, in-season and locally grown flowers, carpooling or shuttles, printing on recycled papers with soy ink or paperless invitations,” Chandra says.
-“We encourage renewable or compostable paper products and we donate all flowers to Hospice House, Paperworks Studio, The Pavillions, assisted living houses and other worthy organizations,” she continues.
-Orchestrated Grace partners with Bay Area Recycling for Charities, an organization that recycles or composts all the waste produced from an event.
+“We encourage renewable or compostable paper products and we donate all flowers to Hospice House, Paperworks Studio, The Pavillions, assisted living houses and other worthy organizations,” she adds.
+Orchestrated Grace also partners with Bay Area Recycling for Charities, an organization that recycles or composts all the waste produced from an event.

 At the Oosterhouse wedding, guests dabbed their lips with unbleached napkins, nibbled off biodegradable cocktail plates, and left their cars in Traverse City and boarded a shuttle to and from the wedding.
-The Traverse City restaurant Trattoria Stella, well known for its farm-to-fork philosophy, catered the butler family–style dinner using fresh, locally produced ingredients.
+The Traverse City restaurant Trattoria Stella, well known for its farm-to-fork philosophy, catered the family–style dinner using fresh, locally produced ingredients.

-The lush, pastoral beauty of the Old Mission peninsula setting made it easy to keep the decor minimal and avoid nonrecyclable and noncompostable decorations.
+The lush, pastoral beauty of Old Mission Peninsula made it easy to keep the decor minimal and avoid nonrecyclable and noncompostable decorations.
 Amy Kate Designs of Elk Rapids played up what Amy calls the wedding’s “rustic elegance,” with floral arrangements of in-season Michigan wildflowers, foliage, and garden flowers that she grew especially for the event.
 Local beer and wine along with live music by The Dueling Fiddlers made for a fun and relaxed evening celebrating both Amy and Carter and the charm and natural beauty of Northern Michigan.